lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

 (containers).
 In this section, we will learn how to do it.

 .. note::
-   SSH/SFTP connection is supported through Desktop apps in general.
+   SSH/SFTP connection is supported only on desktop apps, but not on web-based Web-UI.
 Desktop app can be downloaded a panel from the Summary page.
 Using this panel, the compatible version will be downloaded automatically.
-   Although from 23.03 version we also support SSH/SFTP connection via web browser environment, but It's only used for mass uploading files.
-   Therefore, If you want to use SSH/SFTP connection such as model-serving or etc, using desktop app is highly recommended.

    .. image:: app_download_panel.png
       :width: 350